|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The only crew member uninjured was S1c Frank W. Wheelbarger.

-One of the attacking aircraft took a photograph of the Ki-51 Sonia prior to the attack and a second photo from a distance showing a column of smoke rising from the burning bow wreckage when departing the target area.
+One of the attacking aircraft photographed the Ki-51 Sonia prior to the attack and afterwards a photograph showing a column of smoke rising from the burning bow wreckage when departing the target area.

 PT-300 was the second PT Boats sunk by kamikaze attack during World War II.

-The missing and dead crew members were officially declared dead the day of the mission and earned the Purple Heart, posthumously.
+The four missing and four dead crew were officially declared dead the day of the mission.
+Each earned the Purple Heart, posthumously.

-The four of the crew remain listed as Missing In Action (MIA) and are memorialized at Manila American Cemetery on the tablets of the missing: Ball, Beauregard, Boone and Bowers.
+The four missing crew Ball, Beauregard, Boone and Bowers remain listed as Missing In Action (MIA) and are memorialized at Manila American Cemetery on the tablets of the missing.

-The four Killed In Action (KIA) crew members are buried in their hometowns in the United States and Manila American Cemetery.
+The four Killed In Action (KIA) crew members were buried in the United States and one in the Philippines.